How Long Does an Electric Car Battery Last?

 Electric cars are powered by rechargeable lithium-ion batteries, which are more energy dense than the lead-acid batteries found in internal combustion engines or rechargeable nickel-cadmium batteries found in some hybrids.
 A lithium-ion battery’s high energy density means it produces more power for its size, making it ideal for an electric car.

 Because EVs are powered by the battery alone, they are far more simple and efficient than ICE vehicles.
-As lithium-ion batteries have decreased in cost by 97% over the last 30 years, experts believe that EVs will soon be as cheap to produce as ICE vehicles.
+As lithium-ion batteries have decreased in cost by 97% over the last 30 years (opens in a new tab), experts believe that EVs will soon be as cheap to produce as ICE vehicles.

 How Do EV Batteries Degrade?

-EV batteries typically degrade due to temperature, cycles and time.
+EV batteries typically degrade due to temperature, cycles and time (opens in a new tab).
 Storage and operating temperatures have a huge impact on EV battery longevity; in general, warmer climates negatively affect the lifespan of an EV battery.
 As the battery goes through charge cycles — discharged while driving and charged back up while plugged in — it slowly loses maximum potential.
-However, simply not using or charging your EV battery does not mean it will last forever: Calendar degradation is the battery losing life over time.
+However, simply not using or charging your EV battery does not mean it will last forever: Calendar degradation (opens in a new tab) is the battery losing life over time.

-Unlike the lithium-ion batteries found in a phone or laptop, EV batteries utilize complex battery management systems (BMS) that regulate how the batteries are charged and discharged to prolong their life.
+Unlike the lithium-ion batteries found in a phone or laptop, EV batteries utilize complex battery management systems (BMS) that regulate how the batteries are charged and discharged to prolong their life (opens in a new tab).
 That means your EV battery is most likely to experience temperature or calendar degradation.

 How Long Does an Electric Car Battery Last?

-As EV battery packs become cheaper to manufacture, companies can create larger batteries with more energy potential, which in turn increases their mile-range.
-Additionally, the improved technology reduces the degradation of batteries, meaning that over time the maximum potential stays closer to the new battery.
-And because newer batteries already have greatly increased in mileage range, as they degrade they will still maintain a longer mileage range than batteries from just a few years ago.
-Finally, because lithium-ion batteries are made up of many individual cells, you rarely need to replace the entire battery as it degrades.
+Because newer batteries already have greatly increased in mileage range, as they degrade they will still maintain a longer mileage range than batteries from just a few years ago.
+Finally, because lithium-ion batteries are made up of many individual cells, you rarely need to replace the entire battery (opens in a new tab) as it degrades.
 Instead, you can save money by simply replacing dead cells.

 How Does EV Battery Longevity Compare to ICE Vehicles?